Applications for entry in 2020 are open and will close on Friday 14th February 2020.

-1. Choose your courses
+1. Choosing your courses with us

 Our course information section shares all of the information you need to help you make your course selections!
 Please take the time to read through this information and highlight which courses you think are right for you.
 You should then check your predicted grades meet our general and subject entry criteria for the courses you have chosen.

-In addition to your subjects, we can offer you the opportunity to participate in a wide range of fun, sporting and academic opportunities through our extensive enrichment programme.
+In addition to your subjects, we offer you the opportunity to participate in a wide range of fun, sporting and academic opportunities through our extensive enrichment programme.

-3. Admissions interview
+3. Your admissions interview

 - If you attend an 11-16 school in Kirklees, interviews will be held in your school.

-4. Offer of a place
+4. Your offer of a place

 You will be informed of the outcome of your application at the end of your admissions interview.
-In most cases we offer a conditional place at the College, which is dependent on you achieving the College's general entry criteria and the specific entry criteria for your chosen course/s.
+In most cases we offer a conditional place at the College, which is dependent on you achieving the general entry criteria and the specific entry criteria for your chosen course/s.

-After completing your GCSE exams, you will be invited to our Welcome Event in July.
-This will provide you with an opportunity to meet fellow potential students and your subject teachers.
-It is also a great way to get to know the college environment better before you arrive in September.
+If you have accepted your place at HNC, you will receive an invitation to our Welcome Event in July.
+This will provide you with an opportunity to meet fellow potential students and your new subject teachers.
+It is also a great way to get to know the college environment better before you join HNC.

 In the meantime, if you have any questions about your application, please get in touch.
 You can call Student Services on 01484 652341 or email email@example.com